Analyzing Logan Ridge Finance (LRFC) and Its Competitors

 Summary

-Logan Ridge Finance competitors beat Logan Ridge Finance on 7 of the 10 factors compared.
+Logan Ridge Finance peers beat Logan Ridge Finance on 8 of the 10 factors compared.

 Capitala Finance Corp. is a Business Development Company specializing in traditional mezzanine, senior subordinated and unitranche debt, first-lien and second-lien loans, equity investments in sponsored and non-sponsored lower and traditional middle market companies.
 The fund targets companies in the business services, commercial and professional services, manufacturing, consumer goods, textile apparel and luxury goods, leisure goods, household durables, retail, energy, and health-care industries.
 It typically considers investments in the United States.
 The fund invests $5 million and $50 million per transaction in companies with greater than $4.5 million of TTM EBITDA and enterprise value less than $250 million.
 It may also invest in senior secured positions in "stretch" senior secured loans.
 The fund makes minority equity co-investments, alongside management or financial sponsors.